-If you have brain impairment, it is important to remember that alcohol may:
+If you have a current medical condition, it is important to remember that alcohol can effect you more than your friends.
+It may:

-- >> affect you more quickly and more powerfully - >> increase the risk of seizures if you have epilepsy - affect your coordination therefore putting you at more risk of fall or injuries - >> result in other medical conditions - >> affect medications with serious side effects - >> affect your mood and emotions - >> affect memory - " affect your ability to make good decisions.
+- affect you more quickly and more powerfully. - increase the risk of seizures if you have epilepsy. - affect your coordination, therefore putting you at risk of falls and injury. - · result in other medical conditions. - affect medications with serious side effects. - · affect your mood and emotions. - affect memory. - affect your ability to make good decisions.

 You may find yourself in risky situations such as fights, car accidents or unwanted sexual experiences.